What is the Kolman & Pryor Gallery Project Space?

 What are the timelines?

-Applications will be accepted from July 15 through September 15 of each year, starting in 2021.
+Applications will be accepted from July 15 through September 15 of each year.

 What are my responsibilities as a grantee?